insert-coin/CloudyGamePlugin/README.md

 - `CloudyWebAPI.cpp` contains all the function logic.
 Do your work here.
 - `CloudyWebAPI.h` contains all the function declaration.
 Declare all your functions here.
 - `ICloudyWebAPI.h` contains public function declarations.
 Only declare functions here if you want to use the functions outside the CloudyWebAPI module.

+# CloudyRemoteController
+## Description
+This module will start a server which listens to key and mouse input from the Thin Client.

+The key input will be passed to the correct player controller, controlling the player's movement.